Michael-Bailar/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?
+    Sessions is a great way of keeping track of who is logged on to a site and keep them looged in so they can access protected things.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner. bcryptjs takes passwords and hashes them so that, even if someone manages to download them, they will still need the hash to figure out the password in a reasonable amount of time.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?
+    It hashes passwords.
+It takes some "salt" and then mixes up the password with the new information.
+It does this multiple times.
+You should probably do as many hashes as possible.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token? header, payload, and signature.
 ## Minimum Viable Product

 Implement an User Authentication System.
 Hash user's passwords before saving them to the database.
 Use `JSON Web Tokens` or `Sessions and Cookies` to persist authentication across requests.